Probabilistic Mission Design for Neuro-Symbolic Unmanned Aircraft Systems: Acknowledgments

 \section{Acknowledgments}

 The Eindhoven University of Technology authors received support from their Department of Mathematics and Computer Science and the Eindhoven Artificial Intelligence Systems Institute.
-Map data \copyright~OpenStreetMap contributors, licensed under the Open Database License (ODbL) and available from \url{https://www.openstreetmap.org}.
-Map styles \copyright~Mapbox, licensed under the Creative Commons Attribution 3.0 License (CC BY 3.0) and available from \url{https://github.com/mapbox/mapbox-gl-styles}.
+Map data \copyright~OpenStreetMap contributors, licensed under the ODbL and available from \url{www.openstreetmap.org}.